msvab/mephisto/README.md

 why we couldn't use that as a representation of the service in our integration tests.

 ### Use cases
-#### 1. Verifying that our API documentation is updated together with API changes
+#### 1. Verify that our API documentation is updated together with API changes
 In integration tests for our own service, we can validate that all the HTTP calls we make to our service conform with documentation.

 At the moment only HTTP calls done through Jersey Client are supported.